 The exploratory discussions in the focus groups reinforced many of the findings in the literature review.
-When considering levels of residential satisfaction housing tenure was a key determinant, with the homeowners expressing generally greater feelings of satisfaction and feelings of contentment and even a sense of personal achievement with their housing situation.
+When considering levels of residential satisfaction, housing tenure was a key determinant, with the homeowners expressing generally greater feelings of satisfaction, contentment, and even a sense of personal achievement with their housing situation.